fredrikekre/Runic.jl/README.md

 the first time you execute the command you will be prompted to select a formatter since the Julia language extension also comes with a formatter.

-> [!IMPORTANT]
-> Note that Custom Local Formatters is a third party extension.
-It works as advertised but
-> use it at your own risk.

 #### Emacs

 Runic can be used as a formatter in [Emacs](https://www.gnu.org/software/emacs/) using [apheleia](https://github.com/radian-software/apheleia).